This article describes the Export Image feature of the Datto SIRIS user interface.

 1. When exporting to a network share, your Datto appliance will create a shared folder on your network which matches the hostname or IP address associated with the restore.
 You can access the exported image via the CIFS/Samba path or the NFS path your Datto appliance displays once the export has been created and is available.

 2. When you finish with the restore, be sure to unmount and remove it to preserve network resources and allow regular backup and retention activity for the agent to continue on your Datto appliance.

 1. If selecting Export to USB drive, you will see the prompts shown in Figure 4.

 - If you select Copy Images to Disk, the Datto appliance will copy the images in their raw size to the USB drive.

-- For volumes larger than 2TB, a VHDx image export is required, as VHD virtual disk files do not support volumes larger than 2TB.
+- For volumes larger than 2TB, you must perform a VHDx image export, as VHD virtual disk files do not support volumes larger than 2TB.
 All image exports destined for Hyper-V must have the understanding of which generation template you are going to.
 Inside of the Image Export drop-downs, Please Specify VHDX w/ UEFI Boot for Generation 2 or VHD w/ BIOS boot for Generation 1.

 Restoring to Citrix Hypervisor (XenServer) using VHD / VHDx

 - Restoring Thin-Provisioned VHD Exports To Microsoft Hyper-V (Windows Server 2008 & Up)